-The 1911 Restaurant is set inside of the historic and quaint Terrace Inn.
+The 1911 Restaurant is set inside of the historic and quaint Terrace Inn and is one of the best Petoskey restaurants to dine at.
 It’s a casual fine dining experience with a wonderful menu that’s created seasonally.
 The interior feels super elegant, complete with white tablecloths and chandeliers, and the tiny outdoor terrace has beautiful verdant views overlooking the park.

 Villa Ristorante Italiano

 This upscale bistro boasts an old-world vibe that’s something special.
 Dark wooden beams, warm lighting, and stained-glass windows set the stage for a charmingly classic atmosphere.
 The wine list is a thing of beauty.
 There’s even an entire grappa bar, and it doesn’t get more Italian than that.

 Ordering the Antipasto de Casa saves you from appetizer FOMO, offering a little bit of everything in all its flavorful glory.
 There’s a long list of handmade pasta, from Baked Penne Rigate to Ravioli, and fish, chicken, and meat meals.

 Where To Stay In Petoskey?

 - Inn at Bay Harbor, Autograph Collection — After you are finished at one of these great Petoskey Restaurants, rest your head at the Inn at Bay Harbor!
 Located four miles outside of Petoskey, Michigan, the resort sits along Lake Michigan.
 The hotel grounds are lovely and have awesome activities like s’mores at sunset.
 The hotel is grand, and the rooms are very comfortable with lake views.

 - Stafford’s Bay View Inn — This charming inn was built in 1886 and had plenty of character!

 - Stafford’s Perry Hotel — The elegant hotel is situated in a grand historic hotel that dates back to 1899.
 They have 75 well-appointed rooms, and the grounds are located on a bluff that provides excellent views of the lake.